-School lunches are available to all students.
-Applications for free/reduced lunch and/or free milk are available at the school office.
-Free breakfast is provided at each school for all students.
-Free summer food service program meals are available for students when school is not in session.
+School breakfast and lunches are available to all students at no cost to families.
+No cost summer food service program meals are available for students when school is not in session.
 Location of summer meals are determined each spring.
-All meal charges must be paid before the end of the school year.
 Contact School Nutrition Services at (336) 625-5104 for additional information.
-(Free and Reduced Price Food Services, Policy 6225)
+(Policy 6225)